Cinema of Croatia: 1990s: period of crisis

 When Croatia became independent in the 1990s, Croatian film suffered a difficult crisis.
 Due to the wars, the market for Croatian films shrank, most of the theatres disappeared for good and no Croatian films could expect to be financially viable without even greater support from the state.
-In the period of the rule of Franjo Tuđman, the government avoided direct censorship, but demanded more nationalist content, making it less accessible not only to audiences in other countries, but also in Croatia itself.
+In the period of the rule of Franjo Tuđman, the government avoided direct censorship, but demanded more nationalistic content, making it less accessible not only to audiences in other countries, but also to Croatians.